2008-2017 Mitsubishi Lancer

 Removing your Lancer's front door tweeters

-The front door tweeters, which are wired in parallel with the woofers, are just a tick over 1-1/2" in diameter.
+The front door tweeters are just a tick over 1-1/2" in diameter.
 If you're installing a set of component speakers in your Lancer, most aftermarket tweeters should fit just fine.
 That said, "Measure twice, order once," as they say.

 The removal and replacement process is very simple.
 Just pry out the sail panel to release the retaining clips, disconnect the harness, and remove the grille.
 Then, remove the two Phillips screws that secure the tweeter to the back of the sail panel.